Channel Airways: The 1950s

 During the 1950s, East Anglian also began the process of augmenting and eventually replacing pre-war aircraft designs such as the Dragon Rapide with more modern equipment, starting with the acquisition of three de Havilland Doves from West African Airways Corporation in 1954.
 By the end of 1957, a year that saw nearly 30,000 passengers fly with East Anglian, two Bristol 170s had joined the fleet.
 These aircraft were the airline's first bulk carriers.

 Nineteen fifty-seven was also the year former World War II pilot, Jackie Moggridge, joined East Anglian Flying Services as its first female pilot.
 She would become a captain on the DC-3 and Dove fleets.
 In 1958, the first two Vikings joined the airline's fleet.
+During the early-1960s, East Anglian added several Douglas DC-3s as well as a single Douglas DC-4, quickening the pace of its fleet modernisation programme.